AnneTrue/libConglomerate/README.md

   * If you log in or reload the map and there are more than 10 messages in the pane, it will resize the message pane.
   * If your weapon is damaged during an attack, it will emphasise that message.
   * Double ticks ('') are turned into apostrophes (') due to a bug that occasionally appears in-game.
-  * Messages that are stylised: Attacking a player/pet; darkhearting/cursing a player; Attacking wards, forts, or doors; taking damage (agony curse/defiler poison, etc.); pet attacks, being attacked, rejuves, despawning, death by aura, being summoned; global achievement announces; whispers, speech, emotes featuring at least two quotes ("), bullhorns sometimes; characters attacking/killing others; giving/being given items; crafting; finding an item, or nothing; stepping inside/outside; healing or being healed; losing a status effect; characters becoming visible/invisible; characters casting a glyph.
+  * Messages that are stylised: Attacking a player/pet; darkhearting/cursing a player; Attacking wards, forts, or doors; taking damage (agony curse/defiler poison, etc.); pet attacks, being attacked, rejuves, despawning, death by aura, being summoned; global achievement announces; whispers, speech, emotes featuring at least two quotes ("), bullhorns; characters attacking/killing others; giving/being given items; crafting; finding an item, or nothing; stepping inside/outside; healing or being healed; losing a status effect; characters becoming visible/invisible; characters casting a glyph.

 * Description Highlights
   * Does nothing unless an option is selected.